lasse-steinnes/FYS4150-Project5/README.md

 How to run the programmes to reproduce the results discussed in the article: The menu provides user input for which numerical method you want to apply in order to solve the diffusion equation.
 It also asks whether or not you want to run the program for either 1 or 2 dimensions.

 ### Links and packages
-- The Mersenne Twister (pseudo)random number generator was used in generating uniform distribution to draw indices and acceptance criteria.
-Documentation on the class mt19937_64 can be found [here.](https://www.cplusplus.com/reference/random/mt19937_64/)

 - Documentation for Matplotlib from python from [here](https://matplotlib.org/)

-- Documentation on pandas dataframes can be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)

 - Documentation on parallelization with OpenMP can be found [here](https://www.openmp.org/wp-content/uploads/OpenMP-4.5-1115-CPP-web.pdf) or for more versions [here](https://www.openmp.org/resources/refguides/)